How to show ink levels of your printer in Linux

 When you want to see information about the ink levels of your printer, it depends first of all on the availability of a display on your device that might show this information.
 If so, then you have no problem whatsoever and this article is probably not of any interest to you.
 But if your printer does not have such a hardware display, but has the technical ability to share information about the ink levels via the front end of the driver software, it will often be displayed only under Windows or macOS.
 If you use the drivers offered in Linux, the chances are that you will see a message like this: “Marker levels are not reported for this printer”.
 So what can we do about that?

-Keep in mind that the following procedure is no guarantee that it will work for every printer.
-In the first place not all printers are technically capable of communicating about ink levels.
-Secondly this can, at least to my knowledge, only be done for USB connected printers.
-And thirdly, this procedure uses Libinklevel, which is a special library for checking the ink level of a printer connected to Linux, which currently only supports printers of HP, Epson and Canon.
+Remember that the following procedure does not guarantee that it will work for every printer.
+In the first place, not all printers are technically capable of communicating about ink levels.
+Secondly, this solution, at least to my knowledge, only be done for USB-connected printers.
+Thirdly, this procedure uses Libinklevel, which is a special library for checking the ink level of a printer connected to Linux, which currently only supports printers of HP, Epson, and Canon.

-To do this we need a little bit of the command line and we need to use the Synaptic Package Manager of Linux.
-If your system does not have the Synaptic Package Manager, you must first install it from the Software center.
+To do this we need a little help from the command line and we need to use the Synaptic Package Manager of Linux.
+If your Linux distro does not have the Synaptic Package Manager, you must first install it from the Software Center.
+In this article, I use Linux Mint 21.2 which has an Ubuntu / Debian foundation.

 1) Open your Application Menu and search for Synaptic.